-The last weekend of March saw the first round of the UK’s premier XC race - The British Cycling National Cross Country Series, get underway at Sherwood Pines in Nottingham.
-This was the first chance for the new 2015 team to really test themselves against the best.
-There was certainly a strong field, which consisting of the UK’s top riders and bolstered with talent from abroad...
+The last weekend of March saw the first round of the UK’s premier XC race, the British Cycling National Cross Country Series, get underway at Sherwood Pines in Nottingham.
+This was the first chance for the team to really test themselves up against the best, with a strong field consisting of the UK’s top riders, bolstered with talent from abroad.

 Thank you to Phillipa Cassidy for this image.

-The wet and cold conditions on race day made it tough for the riders, but they all came through strong, putting in some solid performances.
-In the Women's Elite race, Jo Clay was the first TORQ rider home putting in a respectable 11th place finish, followed shortly by new signing Jules Toone in 16th and Carla Haines in 21st.
-In the Elite Men’s race, a packed field of close to 60 riders saw Alex Welburn the first rider home in 29th, shortly followed by Chris Andrews in 32nd and Lee Gratton in 36th.
-In the Expert race, endurance specialist Richard Dunnett also put in a very strong performance, just off podium pace and finished in 4th place.
-Read on for each of the rider’s personal accounts of their races.
+Wet and cold condition on race day made it tough for the riders but they all came through strong, putting in some solid performances.
+In the woman elite race, Jo Clay was the first TORQ rider home putting in a respectable 11th place finish, followed shortly by new signing Jules Toone in 16th and Carla Haines in 21st.
+In the Elite men’s race, a packed field of close to 60 riders saw Alex Welburn the first rider home in 29th, shortly followed by Chris Andrews in 32nd and Lee Gratton in 36th.
+In the expert race endurance specialist Richard Dunnett also put in a very strong performance, just off podium pace in 4th place.
+Read on for each of the rider’s personal accounts of their race.

-Jo Clay – I couldn’t have felt much worse coming into the first National race of the season, I was terribly poorly with a cold, making it difficult to perform at my best.
-On the day of the race, I took a couple of Lemsips and hoped for the best.
-The weather was not on our side either, with heavy rain leading to deteriorating course conditions.
-Not that this bothered me as I love the mud!
+Jo Clay – I couldn’t have felt much worse coming into the first national race of the season, I was terribly poorly with a cold, making it difficult to perform at my best.
+On the day of the race I took a couple of Lemsip’s and hoped for the best.
+The weather was not on our side either, with heavy rain leading to deteriorating course condition.
+Not as this bothered me as I love the mud!

-The women’s race had a very strong international field including Githa Michiels, Alice Barnes, Annie Last, Beth Crumpton, and Lucy Allan!
-My start wasn’t great, which is unusual for me, as I normally lead the field out.
-I thankfully didn’t panic and managed to pick riders off one by one.
+The woman’s race had a very strong international field including Githa Michiels, Alice Barnes, Annie last, Beth Crumpton, and Lucy Allan!
+My start wasn’t great which is unusual for me as I normally lead the field out but I didn’t panic and managed to pick riders off one by one.
 I found myself in a group of riders including my team mate Jules Toone, Catarina Ross and Ruby Miller, we battled for positions for the next couple of laps.
 I kept a good rhythm and slowly started to win the little battles.
-By the penultimate lap, Catarina and I had made a gap on Ruby and Jules and were catching Annie Simpson, who was a minute or so away.
-I then found some additional strength and managed to gap Catarina and catch Annie and pass her.
-This left me in a strong 11th place, so I just had to stay smooth and finish.
-The conditions by this time had got really bad and I couldn’t see much.
+By the penultimate lap me and Catarina had made a gap on Ruby and Jules and was catching Annie Simpson who was a minute or so away, I looked as though I was a bit stronger and managed to gap Catarina and catch Annie and pass her.
+This left me in a strong 11th place so I just had to stay smooth and finish.
+The conditions by this time had gotten really bad and I couldn’t see much.
 It really was treacherous but I finished happy!
-Shame I had to be jet washed off at the end - which didn’t make me happy!
+Shame I had to be jet washed off at the end which didn’t make me happy!
 Roll on summer!!
-The bike performed spectacularly and amazingly my new Altura kit has washed up lovely!
+The bike performed spectacularly and amazingly my new altura kit has washed up lovely!

-Jules Toone – For my first race of the year, Sherwood didn’t quite go to plan.
-I hadn’t really anticipated the conditions, with persistent rain over the course of the race.
-As a result I suffered really badly with the cold and as the race went on I seemed to move further backwards.
-Towards the midpoint of the race, I stopped at the pits and had to be zipped into my Winter jacket, as I had really started to suffer.
-By that point, I was so cold that I couldn’t get going again and my performance ended up being compromised.
-I really enjoyed the course (in comparison to the previous couple of years), but am looking forward to putting this race behind me and seeing what I can achieve in some warmer and drier race conditions.
+Jules Toone – For my first race of the year Sherwood didn’t quite go to plan.
+I hadn’t really anticipated the conditions, with persistence rain over the course of the race.
+As a result I suffered really badly with the cold, which saw me moving backwards as the race went on.
+Towards the midpoint of the race I stopped at the pits and had to be zipped into my winter jacket as I had really started to suffer but by that point I was so cold I couldn’t get going again and performance had really been compromised.
+I really enjoyed the course in comparison to the previous couple of years but am looking forward to putting this race behind me and seeing what I can achieve in some warmer and drier race conditions.

 My start wasn’t the best, I wasn’t aggressive, I just rode around as if I was on a jaunt.
 It was frustrating not being able to get into a ‘race mode’ psychologically.
 Everything was blank and numb.
 I have looked back and reflected on the positives and negatives; ready to move on to the next block of training and racing.
 A big Thanks to my friend Ross for standing in the wind and rain to feed me each lap.